gloryadaeze/zero_day/README.md

-this is my first readme on vagrant
+This file is mandatory in projects